« Good Practice Guide

 When is the best time to do it?

-Waterskiing and wakeboarding can be done all year round.
+Waterskiing and wakeboarding in Dorset can be done all year round.
 You should always check the weather, tides and currents before you go out though.
 During winter months the water is colder, winds stronger, there are rougher seas and fewer hours of daylight – this all needs to be taken into consideration. iCoast has a great water sports weather forecast and links to webcams along the Dorset coast which makes it easy for you see when and where you will get the best conditions to waterski and wakeboard.

 What to look out for